maxglassie/maxglassie.github.io/_posts/2017-06-08-neville-longbottom-leadership-principles.markdown

 I believe in moving from capacity, meaning what I am capable of doing, rather than getting caught up in visions of grandeur.
 In this vein, I had to accept that I didn't know as much technically as the previous leadership.
 In fact, I didn't know much about blockchain at all.

 Admitting my ignorance, the first thing I said is that we're all in this together in our desire to learn as a research team.
-My goal as the leader was simply to set a tone and to create a space for my fellow students to encounter and learn together about blockchain technologies.
+My goal as the leader was simply to set a tone and to create a space for my fellow students to encounter the ideas and learn together.

 Basically, if you know more or find a cool resource, it is your responsibility as a member of the team to share that knowledge with the group.